-The Bail-In Tool or the above provisions of French banking law could result in the full or partial write-down or conversion to equity of the Notes.
-In addition, if the Issuer's financial condition, or that of its group, deteriorates, the existence of the Bail-In Tool or the above provisions of the French banking law could cause the market value of the Notes to decline more rapidly than would be the case in the absence of such tools.
+The exercise of these powers by resolution authorities could result in the partial or total write-down or conversion to equity of the Notes.
+In addition, if the Issuer's financial condition, or that of its group, deteriorates, the existence of these powers could cause the market value of the Notes to decline more rapidly than would be the case in the absence of such powers.